-All majors and minors scales and arpeggios, chromatics and whole tone scales, dominant and diminished 7ths, augmented triads to a range of two octaves, except Eb, D, Db, C, F, Gb three octaves.
+All majors and minors scales and arpeggios, chromatics and whole tone scales, dominant and diminished 7ths, augmented triads to a range of two octaves.
+If they extend above top D, they may be performed by starting on the tonic, descending to the dominant and then ascending two octaves before returning to the starting note.
 All keys (major and minor) in 3rds.

-Articulation: Slurred, Legato and Staccato.
+Articulation: slurred, legato and staccato.